kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 If log lines are in a JSON format, the root elements of the document will now be treated as their own log record attributes in Fluent Bit.
 With that, the root elements will be shown as fields in Grafana.

-To be consistent with the Prometheus labeling, the `instance` label got renamed to `pod`, as it contains the Pod name.
+To be consistent with the Prometheus labeling, the `instance` label got renamed to `pod` as it contains the Pod name.

 ## Kiali

 ### General update and Jaeger integration

-Kiali got upgraded to the latest version 1.24.
+Kiali got upgraded to the latest 1.24 version.
 With that, proper configuration of the component status was possible and there is no red light shown in the top bar.
-Furthermore, the metric dashboards work more reliably.
+Furthermore, the metric dashboards operate more smoothly.
-Additionally, we now configured Jaeger so that you can see traces inline in Kiali with deep-linking into the Jaeger UI.
+Additionally, we now configured Jaeger so that you can see inline traces in Kiali with deep-linking into the Jaeger UI.

 ## Eventing

-### Removed Knative-Serving chart
+### Removed the Knative-Serving chart

 In release 1.17, we remove the support for Knative-Serving from Kyma.
 After the upgrade, Knative-Serving will still be fully functional in the cluster, but it can be removed easily in order to free resources.
-Removing Knative-Serving will not affect supported Kyma functionality.
-To learn more, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md).
+Removing Knative-Serving will not affect the supported Kyma functionality.
+To learn more, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md).

 ## Installation

 ### Istio upgrade to 1.7.4

 With this release, we have upgraded Istio from 1.5.10 to 1.7.4.
 This version of Istio requires Kubernetes 1.16 or higher.
-Find more details in the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).
+Find more details in the [Migration Guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).

 Two known issues exist as a result of this upgrade:

-* Prometheus-Istio crashes:
+* Prometheus-Istio crashes
 With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature about metric retention is still missing in the Istio-proxy.
-Due to that, under heavy service topology changes there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
-That can cause a OOM crash.
-Click [here](https://github.com/kyma-project/kyma/issues/9867) to learn more.
+Due to that, under heavy service topology changes, there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
+That can cause an OOM crash.
+See [issue 9867](https://github.com/kyma-project/kyma/issues/9867) to learn more.

-* Kiali Graph and App Metrics missing:
+* Kiali Graph and App Metrics missing
 In order to mitigate the Prometheus-Istio crashes problem, labels for Istio metrics were reduced to a bare minimum.
 With that, Kiali is no longer showing the full graph.
-Click [here](https://github.com/kyma-project/kyma/issues/9886) for information on how to enable all labels on the istio metrics in order to see the graph again.
+See [issue 9886](https://github.com/kyma-project/kyma/issues/9886) for information on how to enable all labels on the Istio metrics in order to see the graph again.

 ## Console

-### New features on namespace details page
+### New features on the Namespace details page

-We have added new functionalities to the namespace overview page.
-They allow you to easily jump from the namespace overview to the Grafana dashboard and inspect logs from the namespace.
-You can also see all resource quotas and limit ranges that apply to the namespace:
+We have added new functionalities to the Namespace overview page.
+They allow you to easily jump from the Namespace overview to the Grafana dashboard and inspect logs from that Namespace.
+You can also see all resource quotas and limit ranges that apply to the Namespace:

 ![Namespace overview](./namespace-overview.png)

-Additionally, you can edit those limits via a handy YAML editor that slides out as a drawer:
+Additionally, you can edit those limits using a handy YAML editor that slides out as a drawer:

 ![Namespace overview YAML editor](./yaml-editor.png)